 - Bourbon or Whiskey

-Sure, if you don’t have brisket, there are other things that go great in this too, like chopped pork loin back ribs for starters.
-I love using leftover ribs in this.
+If you don’t have brisket, there are other things that go great in this, too, like chopped pork loin back ribs for starters.
+Leftover ribs are a perfect option.

-Also, shredded pork, like what I used for these bowls, would be great in there too.
+Also, shredded pork would be great in there too.
 Really, it’s about adding some meat with a little bonus fat so that it stays moist and adds to the richness of the beans.

 Don’t have a smoker but still want to make amazing baked beans?
 Yep, you can make these in a slow cooker.
 You won’t get the same flavor, but if you are using smoked brisket, then the beans will infuse with the hint of smoke from the meat as they simmer away in the slow cooker for around 6 hours on low.

-Liquid smoke is pretty handy and it actually does get made with a variety of smoked charcoals.
-For this recipe I would recommend the alder or hickory smoke.
+Liquid smoke is pretty handy, and it actually does get made with a variety of smoked charcoals.
+For this recipe, use alder or hickory smoke wood chips.

 You can also add smoke and a bit of heat with some smoked peppers like smoked anchos.
 They add a bit of heat, but not too much.